eigenfoo-archives/Data-Structs-and-Algos/README.md

   Assignment 1 (`Heaps` directory)
 * Assignment 3: Implementing Dijkstra's algorithm using the hash table and binary heap from Assignments 1 and 2 (`Dijkstra` directory)
+* Assignment 4: A dynamic programming problem from the 1998 ACM programming contest (`Dynamic` directory)